franciscop/server/docs/tutorials/sessions-production/README.md

 ```

 > Note: for Heroku this variable is created automatically when adding [the appropriate add-on](https://devcenter.heroku.com/articles/heroku-redis).
 For other hosting companies please consult their documentation.

-> Note2: as in the beta 1 Redis is not yet ready

 Otherwise add your preferred storage to the session through the options: